CelestialBoon/celestialboon.github.io/docs/philosophy/2020-12-28-time-and-memory.md

 What experience is made of, is this continuously ongoing, eternal present Now.
 The Present Moment is all that is, was and ever will be, precisely because that's where all the action takes place all the time, and nowhere else.
 If it happens, it happens Now.

 The past, thus, cannot be said to truly Exist, and our memory of it, then, is the left imprint of different perceived states of the Now.
-Our imagination is our connection to other POTENTIAL states of the Now, and both are what allow us to "escape" the Now in the first place.
+Our imagination is our connection to other <i>potential</i> states of the Now, and both are what allow us to "escape" the Now in the first place.

 (Ironically, both memory and imagination remain part of the Now; each recollection and each fantasizing take place Now.
 We just pretend that they're something that don't belong to the Now, in some weird twisty sense.)

 Without memory, there would be no sense of something that happened that was different from Right Now; there would be no sense of change.
 Everything would be happening and we wouldn't be able to draw connections to a different state.
 The current State would be all that is.

 Thus, our memory gives us a very poignant realization: that the Now doesn't stay the same all the time.
-We can recognize differences between some Now and some other Now (whatever THAT means), and as such we stumble upon the concept of Change.
+We can recognize differences between some Now and some other Now (whatever <i>that</i> means), and as such we stumble upon the concept of Change.

 Change is this property of the Now by which the experience of the Now is distinguishable from the imprint it left.
 It's like looking back to your tracks to realize you aren't just walking in place, but you have been in fact moving forward to some other point in space.

-Just like sight allows us to hold two distinct objects in space at the same time in our vision, to recognize that there IS distance between them, so memory allows us to hold two imprints of Now side-to-side and realize that they are different; that time passed between them.
+Just like sight allows us to hold two distinct objects in space at the same time in our vision, to recognize that there <i>is</i> distance between them, so memory allows us to hold two imprints of Now side-to-side and realize that they are different; that time passed between them.

-Space IS, and within space we find the means in order to measure distance.
-Change IS, and within change we find the means in order to measure time.
+Space <b>is</b>, and within space we find the means in order to measure distance.
+Change <b>is</b>, and within change we find the means in order to measure time.

 Distance is the distinct-ness of space; time is the distinct-ness of change.